binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ### Lack of Authentication, Authorisation and Session Management {#web-applications-countermeasures-lack-of-authentication-authorisation-session-management}

-I'm going to walk you through what a possible authentication and authorisation solution might look like that will address the points raised in the [Identify Risks](#web-applications-identify-risks-lack-of-authentication-authorisation-session-management) section from above.
+I'm going to walk you through some of the important parts of what a possible authentication and authorisation solution might look like that will address the points raised in the [Identify Risks](#web-applications-identify-risks-lack-of-authentication-authorisation-session-management) section from above.

 {title="Relevant Standards"}
 | Authentication (identity)         | Authorisation